popisgod/GloziMachine/README.md

 # GloziMachine
-For the glozis in between us
+For the glozis in between us.